 I has also written a few books, on adventure and otherwise, and you can take a look at them here.

-I am based in New Delhi along with my wife Indrani, our two daughters, Priyanka and Pallavi, and son-in-law Anubhav.
+I am based in New Delhi along with my wife Indrani, our two daughters, Priyanka and Pallavi, and sons-in-law Sudeep and Anubhav.